Testing Accuracy with Lift Charts (Basic Data Mining Tutorial)

 In the Predict Value column, select 1.
 The same value is automatically filled in for each model that has the same predictable column.

-Select the Lift Chart tab to display the lift chart.
+Select the Lift Chart tab.

 Use the legend to locate the colored lines representing the Ideal Model and the Random Guess Model.